 With that said, having one does not necessarily mean it’s in your best interest as a tenant.
 For this reason, read through it and make sure you understand every clause and term.

-While this may seem tedious, it can save you from landing in hot water, such as penalties, violations or causes for termination you may not be aware of.
+While this may seem tedious, it can save you from penalties, violations or causes for termination.

 While reading over the entire document is important, here are some particular things to pay attention to: